Fees and Expenses

 BEDS and MArch Tuition Fees

-The tuition fees below are for the 2018-19 academic year (fall, winter, and summer terms: September 2018 to July 2019) and are in Canadian dollars.
+The tuition fees below are for the 2019-20 academic year (fall, winter, and summer terms: September 2019 to July 2020) and are in Canadian dollars.
 BEDS starts at Year 3 to acknowledge the two prerequisite years of university prior to BEDS admission.
 Please note that fees are subject to annual change and that the amounts below are unofficial.
-For official fee information, see the Architecture line and the international differential fee in the Dalhousie University undergraduate fee schedule and the Dalhousie University graduate per-class fee schedule.
+For official fee information, see the Architecture line and the international differential fee in the Dalhousie University undergraduate fee schedule and the Dalhousie University graduate fee schedule.

 |Tuition Fees for Canadian Citizens and Permanent Residents|